 - a.
-These Regulations enter into force on 1 September 2018. - b.
-These Regulations have been adopted by the Executive Board, taking into account the advice of the Programme Board, with approval of the Student Council and if applicable with approval or taking into account the advice of the programme committees, concerning the relevant changes with respect to the EER 2017-2018.
+These Regulations enter into force on 1 September 2020. - b.
+These Regulations have been adopted by the Executive Board, taking into account the advice of the Board of Education, with approval of the Student Council and if applicable with approval or taking into account the advice of the programme committees, concerning the relevant changes with respect to the EER 2019-2020.